-As the new Principal of St Robert’s in 2020, I am in a privileged position of leading an established, thriving community.
+As the Principal of St Robert’s, I am in a privileged position of leading an established, thriving community.

 Our school is rich in history, we opened our school gate in 1942 and since then have continued to provide consistent Catholic Education for Catholic families.